-Buckingham’s place at the cutting edge of information systems is supported through our partnership with the Dixons Group (external link).
+Buckingham’s place at the cutting edge of information systems is supported through our partnership with the Dixons Group.
 Initial funding from Dixons was used to equip a new laboratory with state-of-the-art multimedia PCs.
 Some of the money has also been used to support research into specific areas such as security.
-Dixons has valuable experience of information and communications technologies as an on-line retailer, an Internet Service Provider and the biggest high street retailer of IT products in the UK.
+Dixons has valuable experience in information and communications technologies as an online retailer, an Internet Service Provider and the biggest high street retailer of IT products in the UK.

 Our Collaboration with the Centre for Information and Computer Sciences

-We are registered with the Centre for Information and Computer Sciences (external link) as part of the Higher Education Academy (formerly the Learning and Teaching Support Network), which provides professional support for ICS academics.
+We are registered with the Centre for Information and Computer Sciences as part of the Higher Education Academy (formerly the Learning and Teaching Support Network), which provides professional support for ICS academics.

 Dr Andrew Edmonds

 After an early career in electronic design, Andy Edmonds became interested in computational/artificial intelligence in the mid-1980s.
 He produced Britain’s first commercial neural network development software and then went on to create various tools and solutions embodying genetic algorithms, fuzzy logic and genetic programming.
 He converted some work on predicting chaotic time series into a PhD in 1994 and thereafter spent several years creating a novel program that evolved financial trading strategies using genetic programming and fuzzy logic for a futures trading house.
 He is now running Scientio, Inc. a company that specialises in tools for data mining unstructured data in XML, and is interested in reviving semantic networks and mining structures from ensembles of data.